Sean M. Morrison

-Sean M. Morrison is an American politician currently serving as Cook County commissioner from the 17th district and the chair of the Cook County Republican Party.
+Sean M. Morrison is an American politician currently serving as Cook County commissioner from the 17th district and the former chair of the Cook County Republican Party.
 Morrison is the only Republican serving on the Cook County Boards of Commissioners.

 Early life and education

 Morrison was born in 1967 or 1968.

 Morrison attended Moraine Valley Community College, a two-year college, majoring in business and accounting.

 Private-sector career

 Early career

 Morrison began working in the security industry in 1986, working as a district loss prevention manager for seven years.

 Morrison Security

 Morrison is the CEO and founder of Morrison Security (the full corporate name of the company being "Morrison Security Corporation, Morrison Security Group & Morrison Investigations Inc.") Morrison founded the company in 1993, starting as an owner and partner.
 He held the positions of president, director of operations, and vice president of operations.
 In 1999, he became the sole proprietor of the company.

 Morrison has claimed that Morrison Security has in excess of 800 employees and subcontractor employees.

 Morrison has served on the boards of a number of security organizations.
 He has been a member of the American Society of Industrial Security, Illinois Security Chiefs Association, and the Associated Detectives of Illinois.

 Morrison's business partner Richard Peters founded Associated Construction Management as a sister firm to the Morrison Security.

 In August 2013, Anthony Martin, a top executive of the company was arrested by Orland Park police officers under the charges of "solicitation to meet a child", for having attempted to solicit sex from a minor via text messages.
 Despite this, Morrison allowed Martin to remain on the job, managing 450 employees.
 In 2014, Morrison wrote a letter to a Circuit Court of Cook County judge John J. Hynes, arguing that Martin should be allowed to work out of state despite being a defendant in a pending criminal case.
 He argued that Morrison, a decade-long employee of the company, was, "instrumental in running" the company.
 Nineteen after Morrison wrote the letter to the judge, on a business trip to Colorado, Martin was arrested for using the internet to again attempt to solicit sex from an underage girl, being caught in a sting operation in which the Jefferson County District Attorney's office had an investigator pose online as a 14-year-old girl.
 After this second arrest, Morrison fired Martin.
 Martin ultimately pleaded guilty in Colorado, being given a six-year suspended sentence before being transferred to Illinois, where he was sentenced for his initial crime to a three-year prison sentence.
 In June 2018, the Chicago Sun-Times published a story on all of this.